mauroservienti/milestone.github.io/_posts/lets-get-logical.md

   end
 </div>

-> Recordings for both ["All our aggregates are wrong"](https://milestone.topics.it/talks/all-our-aggregates-are-wrong.html) and ["Designing a UI for Microservices"](https://milestone.topics.it/talks/designing-ui-for-microservices.html) talks are available.
+> Recordings for both ["All our aggregates are wrong"](https://milestone.topics.it/talks/all-our-aggregates-are-wrong.html) and ["Designing a UI for Microservices"](https://milestone.topics.it/talks/designing-ui-for-microservices.html) are available.

 If all that is new for you, let me briefly describe what we are talking about: We are in the context of distributed systems, and each service stores data in separate storage.
-Clients need to compose data to provide a consistent, unique view to users accessing the system.
+Clients compose data from different services to provide a consistent, unique view to users accessing the system.
 For example, if a product price is owned and stored by Sales and a product description by Marketing, we want to show users accessing the system a page with the product price and description.
 That is because users think about products, not prices and descriptions.
 A client application can use ViewModel composition techniques to address the data separation issue.

 The presented diagram is a synthetic view of what ViewModel composition is.
 Clients interact with a composition gateway that behaves like a reverse proxy.
 The composition gateway dispatches incoming requests to handlers that in some way retrieve data from backend services.

-Today's culprit is that "some way."
+Today's topic is that "some way."

 ## So, let's get logical!

 [Mark's comment](https://milestone.topics.it/view-model-composition/2021/11/23/on-working-with-viewmodel-composition-based-system.html#comment-5626920802) is a good starting point:

-> I opted for logical service per repository, mostly because I also opted to remove the service's rest api and instead allow the composition components to talk directly to the logical service's data components (DB, blob storage, etc).
+> I opted for logical service per repository, mostly because I also opted to remove the service's REST API and instead allow the composition components to talk directly to the logical service's data components (DB, blob storage, etc).
-> This has a "con" that couples those composition components to the data schema, meaning a change to schema results in a change not only to backend components that would naturally work directly with a data store but also the viewmodel components.
+> This has a "con" that couples those composition components to the data schema, meaning a change to schema results in a change not only to backend components that would naturally work directly with a data store but also the ViewModel components.
 Hence, one repository to encapsulate the coupled change dependencies.
 > Side note, I opted for VM component->DB rather than VM component->API->DB for performance (no extra network hop) and security reasons.
-The latter being that I usually implement token user delegation for API hops so as not to surface downstream oauth "scopes" to users.
+The latter being that I usually implement token user delegation for API hops so as not to surface downstream OAuth "scopes" to users.

 Among other things, Mark decided to use an approach that looks like the following: